secirst/timelock_vdf_project/README.md

 Troubleshooting
 Future Improvements
 License
-Acknowledgements

 Project Overview
-This project implements a timelock broadcast encryption system in Python, leveraging a Verifiable Delay Function (VDF) to encapsulate AES encryption keys.
-It ensures that messages can only be decrypted after a specified delay, regardless of when the decryption process starts.
+This project implements a time-lock broadcast encryption system in Python.
+It uses a **Verifiable Delay Function (VDF)** to delay access to a symmetric AES key.
+The encryption ensures that **receivers cannot decrypt the message until after performing a computational delay**, regardless of their system clock or intent.

 Features
-Time-lock encryption based on VDF and AES-CBC encryption.
+Time-lock encryption based on VDF + AES-CBC.
-Broadcast package generation with embedded delay parameters.
-Secure decryption only possible after the time delay.
+Enforced delay through repeated squaring (no trusted time server required).
+Self-contained broadcast package with all decryption materials.
-Command-line interactive input for message and delay configuration.
+Command-line interface for message input and delay configuration.
-Modular code structure for easy maintenance and extension.
+Modular code structure for easy testing and enhancement.

 Prerequisites
 Python 3.7+